 A copy of the above material shall be transmitted to the Commissioner.

-The Board of Trustees shall promptly meet to consider the plan so recommended.
+The Board of Trustees shall meet no later than fifteen (15) days after receipt of the President’s final retrenchment plan, to which shall be appended the advice and written recommendations of the Association and Chapter, to consider the plan so recommended.
 In accordance with the Board of Trustees’ procedures, upon the prior written request of the Association President and/or the Chapter President, the Association President and/or the Chapter President shall be granted an opportunity to address the Board.
 Thereafter, the Board may adopt a plan of retrenchment as it shall determine.
 Bargaining unit members may thereafter be retrenched pursuant to the plan so adopted in accordance with the provisions of this Article.
 A copy of such plan shall be given to the Commissioner, the Association President and the Chapter President.

-The determination of the Board of Trustees made hereunder shall not be arbitrary or capricious.
+7. The determination of the Board of Trustees made hereunder shall not be arbitrary or capricious.